ivy-llc/ivy/docs/overview/design/building_blocks.rst

 Calling the different backend files explicitly would work okay, but it would mean we need to :code:`import ivy.functional.backends.torch as ivy` to use a PyTorch backend or :code:`import ivy.functional.backends.tensorflow as ivy` to use a TensorFlow backend.
 Instead, we allow these backends to be bound to the single shared namespace ivy.
-The backend can then be changed by calling :code:`ivy.set_backend(‘torch’)` for example.
+The backend can then be changed by calling :code:`ivy.set_backend('torch')` for example.

 :mod:`ivy.functional.ivy` is the submodule where all the doc strings and argument typing reside for the functional Ivy API.
 For example, the function :func:`prod`  is shown below: